PetyusGame/Discord-Support-Bot-Python/README.md

 <img src="https://cdn.discordapp.com/attachments/931205788448481290/931206541011460147/unknown.png">

-### - Replies with any error if you delete the channel in a different channel
+### - Replies with an error if you delete the channel in a different channel

 <img src="https://cdn.discordapp.com/attachments/931205788448481290/931206661245390888/unknown.png">